SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde_Schwarz_FM_N+1_Nx8000.md

 ## Usage

-This driver delivers two types of DataMiner elements: a parent element representing the device, and a virtual element for each configured transmitter.
+This connector delivers two types of DataMiner elements: a parent element representing the device, and a virtual element for each configured transmitter.

 ### Main Element

-The driver's main element contains the following pages:
+The connector's main element contains the following pages:

 - **Switchover Unit:** General switchover unit statuses and configuration.
 Two sub-pages are available: